joniles/mpxj/mkdocs/docs/howto-use-fields.md

 only supported locale).

-The `getFieldTypeClass()` method returns a value from the `FieldTypeClass` enumeration which will help you to determine which class this `FieldType` belongs to.
+The `getFieldTypeClass()` method returns a value from the `FieldTypeClass` enumeration which will help you to determine which kind of object this `FieldType` belongs to (for example task, resource, and so on).
 Finally the `getDataType()` method will return a value from the `DataType` enumeration which indicates the data type you will receive from the `get` method when accessing this field, and the type to pass to the `set` method when updating the field.

 Here's some example code to make this a little clearer: